alyciakb/mec_webscrape/writeup.md

 ## First Steps

-Below is the steps I would take in approaching this position (given my current knowledge of the responsibilities of the position).
+Below are the steps I would take in approaching this position (given my current knowledge of the position's responsibilities.)

 1. Talk to Member Insights team members - ask if they have any questions they want answered.
 2. Talk to other relevant MEC teams (ex. customer service, product development, digital marketing) - ask for their intuitions and questions regarding members.